 न त्वेवाहं जातु नासं न त्वं नेमे जनाधिपाः ।

 Misconception about the Self is that we are the body, mind, and intellect.
-Sri Krishna is dealing with that misconception here.
+Shri Krishna is dealing with that misconception here.
 The body has got nothing to do with one’s existence.
 The body has birth and death, but the Self has no birth or death.
 Self temporarily identifies with different forms to gain different experiences.
-Sri Krishna states that neither he, Arjuna, nor all the kings there came from somewhere accidentally.
-They are the continuation of their past, living the present and going on to the endless future seemingly conditioned by different names and forms, and will live through different environments based on their karma.
+Shri Krishna states that neither he, Arjuna, nor all the kings there came from somewhere accidentally.
+They are the continuation of their past.
+They live the present and continue to the endless future, seemingly conditioned by different names and forms.
+They will live through different environments based on their karma.
 This is the basis for the theory of reincarnation in Hindu philosophy.

 Chapter 2, Verse 13